Here’s a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 1972 - Is named youth director of Shirley Chisholm’s presidential campaign.

-1987 - Becomes the spokesman for the family of Tawana Brawley, a black teenager who claimed she was abducted and raped by six white police officers.
+1987 - Becomes the spokesman for the family of Tawana Brawley, a black teenager who claimed she was abducted and raped by a group of white men.
+When the case is later brought before a grand jury, it is determined that Brawley falsified the account.

-January 12, 1991 - Is stabbed in the chest under the left clavicle while leading a march in Bensonhurst against the verdict in the case of the 1989 murder of Yusef Hawkins.
+January 12, 1991 - Is stabbed in the chest while leading a march against the verdict in the case of the 1989 murder of Yusef Hawkins.
 The wound is not considered life-threatening.
-Michael Riccardi is convicted of the crime and Sharpton speaks at Riccardi's sentencing hearing, asking for leniency.
+Michael Riccardi is convicted of the crime and Sharpton speaks at Riccardi’s sentencing hearing, asking for leniency.

-1992 - Enters politics and places third of four Democratic candidates in New York's primary for the U.S. Senate.
+1992 - Places third out of four Democratic candidates in New York’s primary for the US Senate.

 February 1994 - Converts from Pentecostal to Baptist and returns to preaching.